junxit/us-congress-bills-109/metadata.md

 - 2005-06-29 — Introduced in House
 - 2005-06-29 — Introduced in House
 - 2005-06-29 — Referred to the House Committee on International Relations.
+- 2005-06-30 — Committee Consideration and Mark-up Session Held.
+- 2005-06-30 — Ordered to be Reported by Unanimous Consent.
+- 2005-07-12 — Placed on the Union Calendar, Calendar No. 102.
+- 2005-07-12 — Reported by the Committee on International Relations.
+H. Rept.
+109-165.
+- 2005-07-12 — Reported by the Committee on International Relations.
+H. Rept.
+109-165.